 - Advocate for children – influence decision-makers to make Australia among the best places to grow up.

-- Track progress toward commitments including the 2030 Sustainable Development Goals.
+- Take action and track progress toward commitments including the 2030 Sustainable Development Goals.

-- Do all of this with input from children and youth.
+- Do all of this with the participation from children and young people.